sachatur13/DL_Code/README.md

 Day 25 - Log likelihood test for identifying the right complexity of the models (Lags), analysing the ACF and PACF plots, Normalizing the dataset, Analysing the residuals for identifying the fit of the model.

 Day 26 - Sequence modelling, RNNs

+Day 27 - Blog on sequence models, RNN and LSTM introduction and intuition.